OCD Therapy for High-Achieving Adults and Teens:

 What if I told you that the goal isn't to eliminate intrusive thoughts or make obsessions disappear?
 What if the path to freedom isn't about winning arguments with your brain or proving the thoughts wrong?

-At Choice Point Counseling, OCD treatment is about something more powerful: changing your relationship with the thoughts entirely.
+At Choice Point Counseling, OCD treatment in Menlo Park is about something more powerful: changing your relationship with the thoughts entirely.
 Learning to let obsessions exist without responding to them.
 Building the skills to tolerate uncertainty without needing to check, review, or seek reassurance.

 This is possible.
 And it works.